gradle/gradle/design-docs/publication-model.md

 TBD - Which publication does a project dependency refer to?
 The 'main' one?
 All of them?

-## Separate out meta-data file generation

-In this step, the meta-data file generation for a publication is moved out of the `publish` tasks and into a separate task.

-1. Add `GenerateIvyFile` task type.
-Takes a `IvyModuleDescriptor` as input and generates an `ivy.xml` from this.
-2. The `ivy-publish` task adds a rule to define a `generate${publication}MetaData` task for each publication of type `IvyPublication` added to the publications container.
-3. Add `GeneratePomFile` task type.
-Takes a `Pom` as input and generated a `pom.xml` from this.
-4. The `maven-publish` task adds a rule to define a `generate${publication}MetaData` task for each publication of type `MavenPublication` that is added to the publications container.

-Running `gradle generateIvyMetaData` would generate the `ivy.xml` for the default Ivy publication.

-Running `gradle generateMavenMetaData` would generate the `pom.xml` for the default Maven publication.

 ## Signing plugin supports signing a publication

 To sign an Ivy module when it is published to the remote repository: